 The receiving team may catch the disc or allow it to fall untouched to the ground.
-If a member of the receiving team successfully catches the throw-off, that player has possession at that point.
-If the receiving team touches the disc and fails to catch it, the team which threw off gains possession of the disc where it is stopped.
+If a member of the receiving team successfully catches the throwoff, that player has possession at that point.
+If the receiving team touches the disc and fails to catch it, the team which threw off gains possession on the disc where it is stopped.
 If the disc is allowed to fall untouched to the ground, the receiving team has possession where it is stopped.

-If the disc goes out-of-bounds before crossing the goal line, the receiving team makes the immediate decision of: 1) gaining possesion at the point the disc went out-of-bounds, or 2) having the disc thrown-off again.
-If the disc goes out-of-bounds after crossing the goal line, the receiving team gains possession on the goal line at the nearest corner.
+If the disc goes out-of-bounds (endline and/or sideline), the receiving team makes the immediate decision of: 1) Having the disc thrown off again; 2) Gaining possession at the point the disc went out-of-bounds; or 3) if the disc goes out-of-bounds after crossing the goal line, the receiving team may elect to take possession on the goal line at the nearest corner.